Robert Wichard Pohl

-Robert Wichard Pohl (10 August 1884 – 5 June 1976) was a German physicist at the University of Göttingen.
-Nevill Francis Mott described him as the "father of solid state physics".
+Robert Wichard Pohl (10 August 1884 – 5 June 1976) was a German physicist and professor of the University of Göttingen.
+The physical institute in Göttingen led by Pohl was one of the first schools in solid state physics and Nevill Francis Mott described Pohl as the "father of solid state physics.".
+He is known for relating color in alkali metal halides with the presence of vacancies and F-centers (also called color centers), a type of crystallographic defect.
+He also demonstrated the first transistor based on color centers.
+The Gudden–Pohl effect and the Pohl torsion pendulum (Pohl wheel) are named after him.

 Early years and education

 Robert Wichard Pohl was born in Hamburg as the son of the naval engineer Eugen Robert Pohl and his wife Martha.
 She was the daughter of Wichard Lange, founder of the private 'Dr. Wichard Lange School', and granddaughter of Wilhelm Middendorff, who founded the first German kindergarten, together with Friedrich Fröbel.

 After completing the Dr. Wichard Lange School, Pohl entered the 'Gelehrtenschule des Johanneums' in 1895 and obtained his Abitur.
 In the summer semester of 1903, he enrolled for studies of natural science at the University of Heidelberg.
 There, he met James Franck, who up until Franck's death in 1964 remained a close friend.
 In the winter semester of 1903, Pohl transferred to the University of Berlin, where he majored in physics.
 Beginning in the summer semester of 1904, he had already begun scientific work in the Physics Institute with Emil Warburg on the topic which became his doctoral thesis.
 His first publication dates from this period, motivated by Bernhard Walter of the Hamburg State Physical Laboratory, where Pohl worked during his vacations, in particular attempting to observe the diffraction of X-ray radiation.